Watching This Week #112

 The Bear, a comedy-drama series from FX Productions, starring Jeremy Allen White as a young fine-dining chef who comes home to run his family's sandwich shop in Chicago, debuted its first season on Hulu in the United States on Thursday, June 23, 2022 and received critical acclaim.

-In Canada, The Bear is now available to stream on Disney+ under the Star hub, as of Wednesday, August 3, 2022.
-Note that only the first two episodes were released on Disney+ on that date; the remaining first-season episodes will be added weekly on Wednesdays through September 14.
+In Canada, the first season of The Bear is now available to stream on Disney+ under the Star hub, as of Wednesday, August 3, 2022.
+Note that only the first two episodes were released on Disney+ on that date; the remaining first-season episodes were added weekly on Wednesdays through September 14.

-As Hulu is not available internationally in a manner authorized by its owners, FX had previously announced in May that The Bear would be available on Disney+ in most other countries, but the Hulu premiere came and went without any update on the Canadian release date.
-On July 11, Disney finally confirmed that the series would be available to stream in Canada starting on August 3.
+As Hulu is not available internationally in a manner authorized by its owners, FX had announced in May 2022 that The Bear would be available on Disney+ in most other countries, but the Canadian release was ultimately delayed compared to the United States.

-As of this writing in mid-2022, a subscription to the Disney+ streaming service costs $11.99 per month, or $119.99 per year (when billed annually), in Canada (both prices are before applicable sales taxes).
+As of this update in mid-2023, a subscription to the Disney+ streaming service costs $11.99 per month, or $119.99 per year (when billed annually), in Canada (both prices are before applicable sales taxes).
 The Star hub is included as part of Disney+ for all Canadian subscribers at no extra charge.

-Disney+ announced on Twitter that The Bear would debut in Canada on June 23, the same day as the Hulu release – however, that tweet was later deleted.
+Disney+ announced on Twitter that the first season of The Bear would debut in Canada on June 23, the same day as the Hulu release – however, that tweet was later deleted.
 It wasn't until July 11 that the service finally confirmed it would instead launch in Canada on August 3.

-Unfortunately, the reason for the delay isn't clear, and we have not had much success attempting to contact Disney for comment on such matters.
+Unfortunately, the reason for the delays isn't clear, and we have not had much success attempting to contact Disney for comment on such matters.

 That said, this sort of delay is consistent with how many other "FX on Hulu" series have been handled in Canada since mid-2021.
 For example, the first season of American Horror Story spinoff American Horror Stories premiered in the U.S. in mid-July 2021, but did not arrive on Disney+ in Canada until about six weeks later in late August.